Federal University of Ouro Preto

-The Federal University of Ouro Preto (Universidade Federal de Ouro Preto, UFOP) was established on August 21, 1969 in Ouro Preto, Minas Gerais.
+The Federal University of Ouro Preto (Universidade Federal de Ouro Preto, UFOP) is a Brazilian university.
+It was established on August 21, 1969 in Ouro Preto, Minas Gerais.
 It resulted from the merger of two century-old higher education institutions: the School of Pharmacy of Ouro Preto, founded in 1839, and the School of Mines of Ouro Preto, founded in 1876.
 Today is one of the most important universities of Minas Gerais and also Brazil.
 The university is taken as a reference throughout the country by the School of Pharmacy and Engineering.

 History

 The Pharmacy School in Ouro Preto was created from the law 140 in 1839.
 The law was sanctioned by Jacinto Bernardo da Veiga, President of the Province of Minas Gerais.
 It began the pharmaceutical education in Brazil, which did not exist in colonial times.

 In 1876, another institution was created in Ouro Preto: The School of Mines.
 It was officially inaugurated on October 12, 1876, at the request of Emperor Dom Pedro II.
 Its founder, Claude-Henri Gorceix scientist, described the city of Ouro Preto as the land on which they could follow the almost complete series of metamorphic rocks which form a large part of the Brazilian territory.
 Moreover, it said that all around the city lent themselves to useful and interesting mineralogical excursions.

 On August 21, 1969, the Federal Government has incorporated the two schools located in the city, establishing the Federal University of Ouro Preto as a foundation of public law.
 Since then, the university has expanded with the creation of new courses in Arts, Humanities, Science and Technology areas.